 Skip popular markets for shopping

 Popular markets always lure tourists with exciting products which are hard to resist.
-Avoiding such markets at tourist hotspots shows your real resistance as these shops charges with a high- price for local items.
+Avoiding such markets at tourist hotspots shows your real resistance as these shops charge a high- price for local items.
 Most of the shops trick you and fold with the maximum cost.
 The best deal to get your souvenir is to dodge these markets and flee to local markets where you can bargain for the items.
-You can start negotiating from half the price with a smile which always helps as good negotiator.
-You might think about the authenticity of the product, you can compare from the surrounding shops to let you know which shop is selling at the lowest cost for the product or souvenir you desire.
+You can start negotiating from half the price with a smile which always helps a good negotiator.
+You might think about the authenticity of the product, you can compare the surrounding shops to let you know which shop is selling at the lowest cost for the product or souvenir you desire.

 Be cordial to local people